Google Tag Manager · GA4 Consulting

 Rebuilt booking-flow conversion tracking for a multi-location brand, giving paid teams a signal they could actually scale against.

-Mapped GA4 events to actual business goals rather than just "what GTM can fire"—so reporting stayed useful as the site evolved.
+Mapped GA4 events to actual business goals rather than just "what GTM can fire" — so reporting stayed useful as the site evolved.

-Updated consent mode and measurement architecture for multinational campaigns—compliance answered, measurement preserved.
+Updated consent mode and measurement architecture for multinational campaigns — compliance answered, measurement preserved.

 About

-I've been on the marketing side.
+I've been on your side of the table.

 FAQ